wazuh/wazuh-documentation/source/installation-guide/more-installation-alternatives/offline-all-in-one.rst

       # /usr/share/elasticsearch/bin/elasticsearch-plugin remove opendistro-performance-analyzer

 #.
-Run the following command to restart the service and check that the installation is successful.
+Run the following commands to restart the service and check that the installation is successful.

     .. tabs::